abedra/securing_security_software/README.md

 data TimeStep = TimeStep30 | TimeStep60 | TimeStep90 deriving (Show)
 ```

 The resulting Java code is long enough that I prefer linking instead of a direct copy and paste.
-The result and be
+The result can be
 found [here](https://github.com/abedra/securing_security_software/blob/master/src/main/java/com/aaronbedra/swsec/TimeStep.java)
 .
 While there's a lot of ceremony under the hood, the real interface is provided by the `timeStep30()`, `timeStep60()`,
 and `timeStep90()` methods.
 Notice that each of the `TimeStep` inner classes carries a value, which ensures that the